YallaCalculators

 With accurate cost projections, Mark and Sarah developed a systematic savings plan:

-• Education savings account: High-yield savings account earning 4.5% annually
+• Education savings account: high-yield savings account (rates vary; verify current rates)

-• Early payment discounts: Pay annual fees before May each year to receive 8% discount (saving AED 4,400-8,000 annually)
+• Early payment discounts: pay annual fees before May each year for a typical 5-10% discount

-• Sibling discount optimization: Ensure both children enroll in same school to maximize 10% discount
+• Sibling discount optimization: enroll both children in the same school to maximize the sibling discount

 The Results: Informed Decisions and Significant Savings